Dual-Model Adversarial Methodology

 2. The Hazard of Single-Model Reliance

 The solution is not to find a better model.
-The solution is to exploit the behavioral differences between models as a diagnostic signal.
+The solution is to exploit the behavioral differences between models as a diagnostic signal—and to establish those behavioral profiles empirically rather than by assumption.

 The term ‘hostile read’ requires definition: it means assuming every claim is potentially false and actively seeking internal inconsistencies, unstated dependencies, and logical gaps—rather than reading charitably to understand intent.
 When instructed to perform hostile read review, ChatGPT executes that instruction with useful literalism.
 It flags violations of explicitly stated constraints even when the violating passage sounds reasonable.
 This makes ChatGPT well suited for final quality assurance, adversarial audit, and canon lock-in—the point at which theoretical claims become binding on all subsequent work.
 Hostile read does not, however, perform empirical validation, verify domain truth claims, or assess correspondence with external reality; it operates strictly on internal consistency.

-However, Claude exhibits corresponding tendencies that require constraint: a disposition to soften boundaries, introduce uncanonized language, and implicitly harmonize contradictions rather than expose them.
-These tendencies are useful when the goal is synthesis but hazardous when the goal is error detection.
+Claude exhibits tendencies that require constraint in other contexts: a disposition to soften boundaries, introduce uncanonized language, and implicitly harmonize contradictions rather than expose them.
+These tendencies are managed by the structure of the workflow itself—Claude drafts under constraint, ChatGPT audits without deference to Claude’s framing, and the human researcher retains authority over all canonical claims.

 Error visibility through disagreement.
 When two models with different behavioral tendencies reach different conclusions, the disagreement localizes the problem.
 Either one model has violated a constraint, one model has introduced an unintended interpretation, or the original formulation was genuinely ambiguous.
 All three outcomes produce actionable information.

 Immunity to consensus illusions.
 Because neither model is permitted to validate its own output, false coherence does not accumulate across revision cycles.
-A claim that 'feels right' to Claude still faces hostile scrutiny from ChatGPT.
-A constraint that ChatGPT enforces rigidly still gets tested against Claude's tendency to seek alternative interpretations.
+A claim that ‘feels right’ to Claude still faces hostile scrutiny from ChatGPT.
+A constraint that ChatGPT enforces rigidly still gets evaluated by Claude’s triage before revisions are executed.

 Preserved human authority.
 The human researcher defines canon, approves revisions, resolves disagreements, and bears responsibility for all claims.
 AI systems function strictly as instruments.
 This is not a limitation imposed reluctantly; it is the design principle that makes the method work.

 Productive constraint pressure.
 Working under explicit constraints with adversarial review forces theoretical claims to become more precise over successive iterations.
-Vague formulations that survive Claude's synthesis get sharpened when they fail ChatGPT's audit.
-The result is theory that has been compressed into its defensible core.
+Vague formulations that survive Claude’s synthesis get sharpened when they fail ChatGPT’s audit.
+Overcorrections introduced by ChatGPT’s literalism get caught by Claude’s triage.
+The result is theory compressed into its defensible core.

 6. Scope of Claimed Advantage

 The dual-model adversarial method offers advantages over single-model workflows in specific, bounded domains.
 It is essential to define both where the method provides value and where it does not apply.
-No comparative empirical study is presented here; the claims below derive from procedural analysis and documented internal application.
+No comparative empirical study is presented here; the claims below derive from procedural analysis, the blind error-detection test described in Section 3.1, and documented internal application across multiple paper development cycles.

 Where this method provides advantage: internal logical coherence, definitional consistency, constraint compliance, detection of scope creep, identification of hidden assumptions, and adversarial critique of rhetorical claims.
-In these areas, continuous full document reaudit after each revision provides a form of systematic scrutiny that single-model workflows typically do not provide under identical constraints.
+It also provides structural visibility into BCM pressure by surfacing divergences between models that would be invisible in a single-model workflow.
+In these areas, continuous full-document reaudit after each revision provides a form of systematic scrutiny that single-model workflows typically do not provide under identical constraints.

 Where this method does not apply: empirical validation, experimental replication, statistical methodology review, domain expertise verification, and assessment of a theory’s relationship to established literature.
 The method is orthogonal to these concerns—it does not compete with them and makes no claim to address them.